-E) The Nominations Committee shall nominate candidates for each elected position and notify the membership of its nominations for election at least 10 days prior to the Annual.
-A ballot shall indicate those nominations recommended by the Nominations Committee and additional nominations made from the floor.
+E) The Nominations Committee shall nominate candidates for each elected position and notify the membership of its nominations for election at least 10 days prior to the Annual Membership Meeting.
+The ballot shall include nominations recommended by the Nominations Committee, any nominations received at the principal office of the Association at least 60 days prior to the election and should also allow for write-in candidates based on any additional nominations made from the floor.

 F) The Special Membership Committee shall assist the staff in designing programs for the special memberships made available from time to time, and shall recommend to the Board the special membership fees.

 Section 2.
 Other Committees: The President shall appoint such other ad hoc committees as are necessary and which are not in conflict with other provisions of these Bylaws.

 Section 3.
 The Board of Directors: The Board of Directors shall define and delineate the duties and responsibilities of all Committees of this Association, including the Executive Committee.

 Section 1.
 Appointment: The Board of Directors shall employ a salaried association executive officer who shall have the title of Executive Director with terms and conditions of employment as shall be specified by the Board.